pblasser/shbobo/README.md

-* **shmat** is the source code for the st32f103rct6 chip inside shnth and shtar. type make shnth or make shtar. you will need arm-none-eabi or something like it. it will also try to call st-link or texane to flash the st chip.
+* **shmat** is the source code for the st32f103rct6 chip inside shnth and shtar. type make shnth or make shtar. you will need arm-none-eabi or something like it. it will also try to call st-link or [st-link](https://github.com/stlink-org/stlink) to flash the st chip.
 * **sqush** is a simple shred of code to read the shnth and pipe granular microsound notes to csound.